 Conditioning your newborn is one of the best ways to prepare them for swimming lessons, water familiarisation and submersions.
 Here are some handy tips to consider prior to conditioning and exactly how to carry it out.

 Tips for Newborn Swimming

-- Ensure that you have all the equipment that you will need for practising conditioning ready and on hand so that you can get started straight away.
+- Ensure you have all the equipment you need for practising conditioning so that you can get started straight away

-Now that you and your baby are ready to start the process, here are some newborn swimming tips on exactly what to do:
+Now you and your baby are ready to start the process.
+Therefore, here are some newborn swimming tips on exactly what to do:

 - Give your child the verbal cue of Name (their name), Ready, Go

-We recommend that conditioning is practised daily to obtain good breath control and hopefully ensure they are more comfortable and prepared for their first swimming lesson.
+We recommend that conditioning is practised daily to obtain good breath control.
+This will help to ensure they are more comfortable and prepared for their first swimming lesson.